duc-ng/cryo-em-monitor/README.md

 - **Data won't show up in plots (client).**

   Some components rely on the [WebGL API](https://en.wikipedia.org/wiki/WebGL), which is mostly supported in modern browsers.
 Simply update your browser to the latest version, which supports WebGL.
 On older operating systems you may need to set your browser's _ANGLE flag_ to support native OpenGL instead of WebGL.

+- **Application gets stuck in "npm run build".**

+  Add more RAM to your server environment.

 ## Built With